Patterns for Blockchain Data Migration: Blockchain Migration Patterns

-\item [Consequences]: \begin{itemize} \item The solution works for any BC platform that has a SC language rich enough to recreate the same behavior. \item Time and cost can be reduced via automated translation.
+\paragraph{\textit{Consequences}.} \begin{itemize} \item This pattern works for any blockchain platform that has a smart contract language rich enough to recreate the same behavior.
+However, smart contract translation is not trivial and involves many complications.

-\item It is difficult to guarantee that the translated SC exhibits the same behavior.
-Correctness and consistency can be improved by verifying the source code before translation.
+\item It is difficult to guarantee that a translated smart contract exhibits the same behavior.
+Correctness can be enhanced by verifying the source code before translation, formal verification, and extensive testing.

-\item Having access to the original source code or ability to reverse engineer binary code is essential. \end{itemize}

-\item [Related patterns]: VM emulation pattern is preferred when applicable.
-PoE entry of SC code can be added using the off-chain data storage pattern.

-\item [Known use]: Tools are available to translate among SC language, e.g., Ethereum Solidity to Hyperledger Javascript translation tool is presented in \cite{Zafar18}.
-Counterparty enables running Ethereum SCs on Bitcoin by modifying the Solidity code \cite{Counterparty}. \end{description}